Enter each budget category and amount. Standard federal grant categories are pre-loaded.

 Common Mistakes to Avoid

-Submitting a budget without justification narratives.
-Every line item needs a brief explanation of how it was calculated and why it is necessary for the project.
-Reviewers reject budgets that lack clear justification.
+Submitting a budget without a detailed justification narrative.
+Every line item in a federal grant budget requires a brief explanation of how it was calculated and why it is necessary.
+Reviewers who cannot follow the logic of a budget deduct points.
+A well-written budget narrative adds credibility to the entire application.

 Frequently Asked Questions